msoucy/Presentations/D/0_introduction.md

 ---

-# Five instantly-useful features
+# Six instantly-useful features

-Built-in associative arrays:
+- Garbage collection, unless you want manual memory management, in which case you can use it or turn the GC off.

-    !d
+- Arrays know their length, and assigning to their length resizes them.
-    int[string] x;
+- Strings are treated as arrays of characters, and have access to all array properties.

-Garbage collection, unless you want manual memory management, in which case it's fine.
+- `const` types are actually const, and you can't circumvent the type system to change this.

-Arrays know their length.
+- Compile time is insanely short.
+(Downside is there's less time for shenanigans)

-Compile time is insanely short.
+- Object-oriented, but only when you want it - doesn't limit you to a specific paradigm.

-Object-oriented, but only when you want it.
+    - For example, use a functional style by marking functions as `pure`